The best selection of extra virgin olive oil in Spain. Oils from Spanish cooperatives and oil mills compromised with quality.

 How acidic are the oils?

-The acidity level of all oils is low.
-If it is on the label, we indicate it on the description sheet of each oil.
+The acidity level of all oils we offer is low about 1 %.
+If it is on the label, we indicate it on the description of each oil.

 -

-When you get used to a good oil, you don’t want to stop drinking it.
+When you get used to a good oil, you don’t about the price.
 If we look at the calories an oil provides and its benefits, quality olive oil is one of the cheapest foods.

 -